 The day we realize our insensitivity is when there is a major tragedy that’s struck as a result of it.
 The dialogues remain broad, we settle with generic solutions and move on in life.
 There are very few who care to introspect within themselves, and vow to deal with it at a micro level.
 Because we are sensitive enough to empathize with the tragedy, but not so much as to realize our own personal contribution that has made the society such.

 It is not a tough job to be sensitive to others.
 You need to show basic care, respect and sympathy that every human deserves.
 When you are speaking to someone virtually, always remember that the person at the other end has the same emotional capabilities that you do.
-Always remember – it is not a crime for the other person to have a different ideology than you.
+It is not a crime for the a person to have an ideology that is different from yours.
 Arguments featuring them neither have to be personal, nor does it have to turn sour.

 There is always a fine line between humor and mockery.
 You don’t have to step into the latter to sound funnier.